nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 To prepare a timer event, it is required that the application provides the following:

 * The instance of the timer, which the protocol has to start by itself.
-* The *Compare Channels* mask, which tells the Front End Module which Compare Channels of the provided Timer are free to use.
+* The *Compare Channels* mask, which tells the front-end module which Compare Channels of the provided Timer are free to use.
-* The Start time, at which the Front End Module can start preparing the PA or LNA.
+* The Start time, at which the front-end module can start preparing the PA or LNA.
-* The End time, at which the Front End Module must be ready for the RF procedure.
+* The End time, at which the front-end module must be ready for the RF procedure.

 Then, the module can configure the timer to activate or deactivate the FEM accordingly, taking also into account the FEM settle time.